 _

-Take a boat trip on an old rig
+Take a sea trip in an old rigging

-We had a great experience on the “Krog E Barz”, a 22-meter-long old rig (a former fishing boat turned into a pleasure sailboat).
-We boarded with Alan and his sailor for a boat trip rich in emotions.
-We were able to set sail, take the helm, and also get quite rinsed by a “good drizzle,” as the captain told us (and luckily we had been equipped beforehand with good, very effective Breton yellow oilskins for this type of weather).
-This capricious weather finally earned us an indelible memory of this good rain at sea, which made us laugh and added a bit of spice to this outing!
+We had a great experience on the “Krog E Barz”, a 22-meter-long old rigging (an old fishing boat turned into a pleasure sailboat).
+We boarded with Alan and his sailor for a sea trip full of emotions.
+We were able to hoist the sails, take the helm, and also get quite soaked by a “good drizzle” as the captain told us (and fortunately we had been equipped beforehand with good, effective yellow Breton oilskins for this type of weather).
+This fickle weather eventually gave us an unforgettable memory of this good rain at sea, which made us laugh and added a bit of spice to this trip!

-We, for our part, did the late afternoon outing with a small appetizer offered on board during the ride.
-This type of trip offers a beautiful journey through time, and it is also a tribute to the ancestral know-how of marine carpenters.
-In short, it’s an experience that I really recommend if you are passing through Arzon; we loved it!
+For our part, we did the trip at the end of the day with a small aperitif offered on board during the ride.
+This type of trip offers a beautiful journey back in time and is also a tribute to the ancestral know-how of marine carpenters.
+In short, it is an experience that I really recommend if you are passing through Arzon; we loved it!

 Krog E Barz